What is in this leaflet

 Tell your doctor if you are taking any other medicines, including any that you get without a prescription from a pharmacy, supermarket or health food shop.

-- medicines prescribed for a heart disease or for high blood pressure (beta-blockers, diuretics),
+- Medicines prescribed for heart and high blood pressure disorders i.e. beta-blockers, diuretics,

-- interleukin-2, a medicine prescribed to treat cancer or to strenghten your immune system.
+- Interleukin-2, a medicine prescribed to treat cancer or to strengthen your immune system.

 How much is given

-The doctor will determine the dose that you will receive and will supervise the injection.
+The dose will depend on the particular examination that you need.
+Your doctor will determine the dose that you will receive and will supervise the injection.

 How it is given

-Before the examination, a healthcare professional will prepare and administer this product to you by injection.
-Where and how this medicine will be injected depends on the reason why you are taking this medicine.
+Before the examination, a healthcare professional will prepare and administer this medicine to you by injection.
+Where and how this medicine will be injected depends on the reason for which you are receiving this medicine.

 You will be monitored for any side effects for at least 30 minutes after the injection.

-When opened, this product should be used once only and any residue discarded.
+When opened, this medicine should be used once only and any residue discarded.

 As you will be administered the injection under the supervision of your doctor in a hospital, it is highly unlikely that you will be given too much.